-During a series of conversations and our observations with several workers, karkhanas in Nizamabad, Jagtial, Karimnagar and Kamareddy districts, #KhabarLive tries to extract the ground reality in context with the present situation in the beedi industry.
+The pathetic lifestyle of Beedi workers in some dominated parts of cash-rich Telangana state.
+During a series of conversations and our observations with several workers, karkhanas in Nizamabad, Jagtial, Karimnagar and Kamareddy districts, we tries to extract the ground reality in context with the present situation in the beedi industry.

 It’s just before noon in mid-February and the street in Telangana’s Kamareddy, where handful of beedi ‘karkhanas’ (workshops) is abuzz with activity.
 Several women are seen arriving with baskets full of beedis while some are seen leaving with tendu leaves and tobacco for the day’s work.

 Amidst the bustle, 36-year-old K Savitha collects her stock of tendu leaves and tobacco before setting off for the day to roll beedis.
 Speaking to #KhabarLive about the ongoing crisis in the beedi industry, she says work has reduced for beedi rollers like her.

 “Our karkhana gives us work for merely 10 days in a month.
 The remaining days we have to figure something else to do,” she says.

 Savitha adds that she has begun working as an agricultural worker to make ends meet for her family.
 She is among the over 7 lakh beedi workers in the state, whose numbers are especially high in the northern districts of Nizamabad, Karimnagar, Adilabad and Warangal.

 A majority of the beedi workers hail from landless or small-scale agricultural families, and for many the beedi industry is the only source of survival.